About this courseSkip About this course

 We increasingly depend on reliable and affordable supply of energy, water, transport, telecommunication and information services to improve livability and facilitate economic development.
 However, today's infrastructure systems are drastically changing.
 They are becoming more and more web-based, interconnected and transnational, with increasingly fragmented public and private ownership, while new technologies are on their way.
+Sustainability, climate change, cybersecurity and resilience pose huge challenges.
 The capital need for investment in new infrastructures and upgrading of ageing infrastructures is tremendous.

-During this infrastructure course you will learn to examine these challenges from a new, combined engineering and social sciences perspective.
-Subsequently we will focus on the challenges that complex adaptive infrastructure systems pose for governance, management and decision-making in a world full of uncertainties.
-In the last part of the course, we will introduce a selection of topics and tools (modeling & simulation, value sensitive design, standards, ICT-architecture) which will help you to improve the adequacy of infrastructure systems and services, while dealing with the risks and vulnerabilities of infrastructure interdependencies.
+During this infrastructure course you will learn the need to examine these challenges from a new, combined engineering and social sciences perspective.
+Subsequently we will focus on the challenges that ‘complex adaptive infrastructure systems’ pose for governance, management and decision-making in a world full of uncertainties.
+We will discuss resilience, ethical considerations and cybersecurity.
+We will introduce a selection of topics and analytical tools which will help you to analyze the adequacy of infrastructure systems and services, while dealing with the risks and vulnerabilities of infrastructure interdependencies.

-In our case studies, we will focus on topical developments and policies, such as sustainable energy transition (including smart grids), urbanization and its impact on infrastructures, the challenges of climate change and water scarcity, and the phenomenon of inverse infrastructure development (self-organization).
+In our case studies, we will focus on topical developments and policies, such as sustainable energy transition, resilience, urbanization and its impact on infrastructures, the challenges of climate change, the nexus between energy, food and water scarcity, and the phenomenon of inverse infrastructure development (self-organization).

 If you are interested or involved in the functioning of today's and tomorrow's infrastructures, this course is an exceptional learning opportunity, whether you are a student or a professional.
-You will be interacting with peers all over the world and we will present a large number of case studies.
+The course includes a lot of bonus materials, like problem solving skills and modelling.

 The course is based on the results of an extensive and renowned international research programme titled 'Next Generation Infrastructures' (NGInfra).